-Alidation of Media Expert and Material Expert
+Validation on Media and Material Experts

 Media experts validate learning comic media on media use, work functions, visual form aesthetics, benefits of learning.
 Whereas material experts validate the relationship with the competency of teaching materials, the procedure of buying and selling transactions, the task of the seller group and the buyer group.

 Material and media validators, through these stages obtained data that will be used to make product revisions, so that the resulting product is valid / feasible.
-Data collection instruments in the form of interviews and questionnaires (questionnaire).
+Data collection instruments in the form of interviews and questionnaires.
 To calculate the percentage score on the validation questionnaire from material experts, media experts, and students, the formula used is as follows.

-V – ah = TseTsh ×100%
+V – ah = TseTsh ×100% (1)